brylevkirill/notes/Machine Learning.md

 ---
 ### program induction

-  "The essence of programmatic representations is that they are well-specified, compact, combinatorial and hierarchical.
+  programmatic representations:
+  - *well-specified*
-  - *well-specified*:  Unlike sentences in natural language, programs are unambiguous, although two distinct programs can be precisely equivalent.
+	Unlike sentences in natural language, programs are unambiguous, although two distinct programs can be precisely equivalent.
+  - *compact*
-  - *compact*:  Programs allow us to compress data on the basis of their regularities.
+	Programs allow us to compress data on the basis of their regularities.
+  - *combinatorial*
-  - *combinatorial*:  Programs can access the results of running other programs, as well as delete, duplicate, and rearrange these results.
+	Programs can access the results of running other programs, as well as delete, duplicate, and rearrange these results.
+  - *hierarchical*
-  - *hierarchical*:  Programs have an intrinsic hierarchical organization and may be decomposed into subprograms."
+	Programs have an intrinsic hierarchical organization and may be decomposed into subprograms.

-  "Alternative representations for procedural abstractions such as neural networks have serious downsides including opacity and inefficiency."

-  "Challenges with programmatic representations:
+  challenges:
+  - *open-endedness*
-  - *open-endedness*:  In contrast to other knowledge representations in machine learning, programs may vary in size and “shape”, and there is no obvious problem-independent upper bound on program size.
+	In contrast to other knowledge representations in machine learning, programs may vary in size and shape, and there is no obvious problem-independent upper bound on program size.
 This makes it difficult to represent programs as points in a fixed-dimensional space, or learn programs with algorithms that assume such a space.
+  - *over-representation*
-  - *over-representation*:  Often syntactically distinct programs will be semantically identical (i.e. represent the same underlying behavior or functional mapping).
+	Often syntactically distinct programs will be semantically identical (i.e. represent the same underlying behavior or functional mapping).
 Lacking prior knowledge, many algorithms will inefficiently sample semantically identical programs repeatedly.
+  - *chaotic execution*
-  - *chaotic execution*: Programs that are very similar, syntactically, may be very different, semantically.
+	Programs that are very similar, syntactically, may be very different, semantically.
 This presents difficulty for many heuristic search algorithms, which require syntactic and semantic distance to be correlated.
+  - *high resource-variance*
-  - *high resource-variance*:  Programs in the same space may vary greatly in the space and time they require to execute."
+	Programs in the same space may vary greatly in the space and time they require to execute.

 ----

   "For me there are two types of generalisation, which I will refer to as Symbolic and Connectionist generalisation.
 If we teach a machine to sort sequences of numbers of up to length 10 or 100, we should expect them to sort sequences of length 1000 say.
 Obviously symbolic approaches have no problem with this form of generalisation, but neural nets do poorly.
 On the other hand, neural nets are very good at generalising from data (such as images), but symbolic approaches do poorly here.
-One of the holy grails is to build machines that are capable of both symbolic and connectionist generalisation.
-Neural Programmer Interpreters is a very early step toward this.
-NPI can do symbolic operations such as sorting and addition, but it can also plan by taking images as input and it's able to generalise the plans to different images (e.g. in the NPI car example, the cars are test set cars not seen before)."
+One of the holy grails is to build machines that are capable of both symbolic and connectionist generalisation."

   *(Nando de Freitas)*